princiya/Ign3DViz/README.md

 [Click here for a live demo of the project](http://128.199.132.0:7654)

   - This visualizes `publisher` node
-  - The imediate inner circles represent topics
+  - The immediate inner circles represent `topics`
-  - Subscriber nodes are clustered for a topic
+  - `Subscriber` nodes are clustered for a topic
   - Every 3 seconds, a new node subscribes to a topic
   - Subscriber nodes are color coded
+  - On the right hand side, Node.js module refers to the C++ addon

 ## Developing